 We stopped across the street at NOMAD for Home to check out the various home furnishings and accessories that they had to offer.
 Right next door is Kings Bakeshop – an expansive cafe with gourmet baked goods.
 To keep up with our high energy day, we grabbed some caffeinated beverages and enjoyed the atmosphere.

-Right next to The Grove Hotel is The Grove Brew House – a brewery and restaurant – FYI: our rooms came stocked with Grove beers.
+Right next to The Grove Hotel is The Grove Brewing Company – a brewery and restaurant – FYI: our rooms came stocked with Grove beers.
 We did have a moment before dinner to sit down, crack open a cold one, and enjoy what The Grove Hotel and The Grove Brew House had to offer!

 There is no shortage of great dining experiences to come by in Downtown Kingsville.
 We chose to dine at Elite Restaurant which was a fine dining experience just steps from our hotel.
 From house-made pasta with seafood, grilled salmon and even a mouthwatering fillet, each of us enjoyed our meals at this Main Street restaurant.
 After a long dinner, we had just enough energy to stop back at Grove Brewery for a quick nightcap, AKA a couple flights of beer!
 That was a wrap for day one of our Kingsville weekend experience!

 After a restful sleep at The Grove Hotel, we were able to walk right across the street for a delicious breakfast at Marina’s Lil’ Diner.